Skip to Main Content Mansfield Library Research Guides

 Why Do Remote Interviews

-Due to the COVID-19 pandemic and the requirement to cease face-to-face interviewing for the health of both narrator and interviewer, many oral historians have adopted remote interviewing as a pathway to continue essential oral history work.
+The expectation to cease face-to-face interviewing during the COVID-19 pandemic, for the health of both narrator and interviewer, resulted in many oral historians adopting remote interviewing as a pathway to continue essential oral history work.
 This page provides information and resources on how to conduct quality oral history interviews even when we can't meet in person, and tries to answer some of the most common questions that arise from this process.

 The information on this page was adapted from the Oral History Association's Remote Interviewing Resources guide.